alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 ## Optimization #5: Memory Pinning
 If we analyze the Trace view of our last experiment, we can see that a significant amount of time (10 out of 37 milliseconds) is still spent on loading the training data into the GPU.

-To address this, we will apply another PyTorch-recommended optimization for streamlining the data input flow, memory pinning.
-Using pinned memory can increase the speed of host to GPU data copy and, more importantly, allows us to make them asynchronous.
+To address this, we will apply another PyTorch-recommended optimization for streamlining the data input flow, and memory pinning.
+Using pinned memory can increase the speed of host-to-GPU data copy and, more importantly, allows us to make them asynchronous.
 This means that we can prepare the next training batch in the GPU in parallel to running the training step on the current batch.
 It is important to note that although asynchronous execution will generally increase performance, it can also reduce the accuracy of time measurements.
-For the purposes of our blog post we will continue to use the measurements reported by PyTorch Profiler.
+For the purposes of our blog post, we will continue to use the measurements reported by PyTorch Profiler.
 See here for instructions on how to attain precise measurements.
 For additional details on memory pinning and its side effects, please see the PyTorch documentation.

 This memory-pinning optimization requires changes to two lines of code.
 First, we set the pin_memory flag of the DataLoader to True.
 ```python